dedekinds/The-Color-Transfer-of-Animes-Characters-Images/README.md

 ```
 python get_pre_coloring.py
 ```
 in the Terminal and find the pre_result.jpg in `/examples/style`.
 If you think the result image does not satisfy your requirement, you can rerun again the same command until you get a good enough pre-coloring result.
-Since in most cases, the K-means Algorithm can not converge, so each time when you run the command above, you will get different pre-coloring result, that's the beauty of art generation :)
+Since in most cases, the K-means Algorithm can not converge, so each time when you run the command above, you will get different pre-coloring result, that's the beauty of art generation :) We present some interesting results of different pre-coloring when you use different style picture.
+The picture on the left-most is the orginal picture.

 ![image](https://github.com/dedekinds/havefun/blob/master/image/yrs.jpg)